 Business advisors are expected to know commonly used modern technology to date with the rapidly evolving business world.

 When looking out for a business advisor, the type of experiences they’ve had can indicate how skillful they are.
 Evidence of jobs that involved critical thinking and problem-solving is proof that they can adapt to various scenarios for their clients.

 In addition, negotiation skills are essential for driving businesses forward and taking them to the next level by building strong relationships between stakeholders.

-Lastly, the amount of experience a business advisor has had can signify how reliable they are to execute their role effectively for their clients.
+Lastly, a business advisor’s amount of experience can signify how reliable they are to execute their role effectively for their clients.

 Business advisors are expected to know the ins and outs of business management.
 They must show a strong interest in this field by constantly attending seminars, reading relevant books, or educating themselves through a course.

-Moreover, they must be fully aware of everything that constitutes a business to ensure they are completely prepared to deliver their clients’ needs.
+Moreover, they must be fully aware of everything that constitutes a business to ensure they are entirely prepared to deliver their clients’ needs.

 In addition, they must demonstrate a proficient understanding in several fields such as human resources, IT, and marketing, to name a few.
 Thus, they offer suggestions and advice based on their overall knowledge.